uchicago-dsi/textbook-datascience-1/textbook/_build/03/4/Comparison.md

 An expression can contain multiple comparisons, and they all must hold in order for the whole expression to be `True`.
-For example, we can express that `1+1` is between `1` and `3` using the following expression.
+For example, we can express that `1 + 1` is between `1` and `3` using the following expression: